1 Bg 9-1972: The Most Confidential Knowledge

 > sometimes comes down.
 The purport is that instead of being

-> elevated to the spiritual world, from which there is no
+> elevated to the spiritual world where there is no

 > longer any possibility of coming down, one simply revolves